appitiza/SignatureApp/README.md

 powerful and easy to integrate Signature/Drawing pad library for Android.
 ## Getting Started
-You can use this library either by downloading the drawingpad module or by importing it directly as shown below.
+You can use this library either by downloading the drawing pad module or by importing it directly as shown below.
 ## Import
 **Sptep 1.** Add jitpack to your root `build.gradle`:
 ```gradle